JimDesu/basis-lang/spec.md

                     | ( TypeName : constraint ) & identifier   ; UPDATE form
 ```

-One production serves variable introduction at every level (&sect;9.1, &sect;9.3): at standalone signatures it introduces a Case A bound variable (&sect;9.9); at a class-body receiver position it introduces the member variable; at class-body non-receiver positions it introduces a match group.
+One production serves variable introduction at every level (&sect;9.1, &sect;9.3): at standalone signatures it introduces a Case A bound variable (&sect;9.9); at a concept-body receiver position it introduces the member variable; at concept-body non-receiver positions it introduces a match group.
 The introduced name is a **single uppercase character** (Appendix A); the constraint is B.3's shared `constraint` non-terminal (compound constraints admitted, &sect;9.23).
 Repetitions of the variable are bare.
 Witness variables (single characters at `binding-entry` RHS positions) follow the same lexics with no separate production.

 ### B.13 Fexpr Typing Surface `<*>`